MLogdberg/mlogdberg.github.io/_posts/2017-08-29-Logic-Apps-looping-concurrency-control.md

 [![](/assets/uploads/2017/08/Logic-App-concurrency-one-foreach.PNG)](/assets/uploads/2017/08/Logic-App-concurrency-one-foreach.PNG)

-# Triggers also have this
+# Triggers also have concurent control
 We can also set this on triggers, sample bellow is on a recurrent trigger (or polling trigger withou spliton) will look like;

 ```